Helen Blanchard: Later life and legacy

-Helen moved back to the family property in Portland in 1901.
+Blanchard moved back to the family property in Portland in 1901.
 There, she continued to patent inventions until suffering a stroke in 1916.
-She died in Providence, RI, in 1922 and is buried in the family plot in Portland's Evergreen Cemetery.
+She died in Providence, Rhode Island, in 1922 and is buried in the family plot in Portland's Evergreen Cemetery.
 It is unclear what became of her property and wealth after her death.
 However, she was inducted into the National Inventors Hall of Fame in 2006.

-Notably, one of her Zig-Zag sewing machines is now on display in the Smithsonian National Museum of American History in Washington, DC.
+Notably, one of her zig-zag sewing machines is now on display in the Smithsonian National Museum of American History in Washington, DC.
 This was considered one of her most important inventions and revolutionized the way that commercial sewing was done for over half of a century.

 Patents

 Helen Blanchard received 28 patents over about 45 years, 22 of which involved sewing and sewing machines.
 Many of these inventions have been referenced by other inventors in their own designs.